yycunc/FIREcaller/README.md

 FIREcaller is maintained by Cheynna Crowley [cacrowle@live.unc.edu] and Yuchen Yang [yyuchen@email.unc.edu]

 ## News and Updates
+Sep 25, 2019
+* Version 1.00 released
+  + The Default value of "rm_mhc" is set to "TRUE" instead of "NULL"
+  + Fixing an error that cause a lack of convergence

 Sep 4, 2019
 * Version 1.00 released
   + The Default value of "rm_mhc" is set to "TRUE" instead of "NULL"